winjs/angular-winjs/README.md

     <div>Selected count: {{selection.length}}, indexes: {{selection.toString()}}</div>
     <win-list-view item-data-source="ratings" selection="selection">
+        <win-list-view-header>This is a ListView header</win-list-view-header>
         <win-item-template>This list view item's rating is: {{item.data.rating}}</win-item-template>
         <win-list-layout></win-list-layout>
+        <win-list-view-footer>This is a ListView footer</win-list-view-footer>
     </win-list-view>

 ### Menu and MenuCommand